t8ortot/sheets-discogs-tracker/README.md

 # Updating The Script
 Optionally, you may update your script to the latest version for new features.
 Official updates to the script can only be found in this GitHub repository.
 In order to preserve your data while performing updates to the script, it is recommended that you follow the instructions in the [Getting Started](#getting-started) section again and create a new spreadsheet from scratch, which you would configure with the latest version of the script, and then migrate your data over.
 Loss of your data is not my responsibility.
 The structure of the spreadsheet is never guaranteed to remain the same between updates.
 You are responsible for maintaining your own modifications to the script, if any.

+# Explanation of Spreadsheet Structure
+Add an explanation for the structure that the spreadsheet builds.

 # Adding To Your Collection
 There are two ways to import your collection into the spreadsheet, automatically or manually.
 A third option is being considered to be able to add a Discogs collection using the Discogs export file but has not yet been developed.